codeaprendiz/learn_devops/cloud/aws/task-000-aws-professional-exam-theory/cloudFront.md

 - Field-level encryption adds an additional layer of security that lets you protect specific data throughout system processing so that only certain applications can see it.
 - Field-level encryption allows you to enable your users to securely upload sensitive information to your web servers.
 - The sensitive information provided by your users is encrypted at the edge, close to the user, and remains encrypted throughout your entire application stack.
-- This encryption ensures that only applications that need the data—and have the credentials to decrypt it—are able to do so.
+- This encryption ensures that only applications that need the data and have the credentials to decrypt it are able to do so.
 - To use field-level encryption, when you configure your CloudFront distribution, specify the set of fields in POST requests that you want to be encrypted, and the public key to use to encrypt them.
-- You can encrypt up to 10 data fields in a reques
+- You can encrypt up to 10 data fields in a request

 ### Using AWS WAF to control access to your content